Yarrawonga Cobar Regeneration Project

 Project Information:

 Yarrawonga Cobar Regeneration Project is a Human-Induced Regeneration project located approximately 18km southwest of Cobar in New South Wales.
-It was registered in September 2015 and covers an area of 9,978.19 hectares.
+It was registered on September 7, 2015, and covers an area of 9,978.19 hectares.

 The Cobar region is characterised by a semi-arid climate with low, variable rainfall and high evaporation.
-The local environment predominantly features red silty loams, red Chromosols, and hard red earth soil types.
-Land use in this area is largely driven by pastoral agriculture, particularly extensive sheep grazing, alongside historically significant and active mining operations.
+The local environment typically features red silty loams, red Chromosols, and hard red earth soil types.
+Land use in this area is predominantly pastoral agriculture, particularly extensive sheep grazing, alongside historically significant and active mining operations.